jlangston/SublimeHowDoI/README.md

 Look for How Do I: code search in command palette entery query and the response is shown in a new tab or view when the query returns

 # Install
-git clone: https://github.com/jlangston/Sublime-How-Do-I into your packages folder
+Until this is availible on package control you'll have to either git clone: https://github.com/jlangston/Sublime-How-Do-I into your packages folder or download the zip of the repository and place that in your packages folder

 At this point you have to have [howdoi](https://github.com/gleitz/howdoi) installed and working from the command line for this plugin to work at all